nanashi07/cv/cv.en_US.md

 > Feb 2007 - Jun 2008

-- Maintenance customer's system.
-Develop online shopping site and enterprise portal.
+- Maintenance of the customer's system.
+Develop an online shopping site and enterprise portal.
-- Mainly use JSP/Servlet, and MySQL, SQL Server database
+- Mainly use JSP/Servlet, MySQL and SQL Server

 ## Education